Mike Fegan, LOCSU Chairman

-David is Chief Executive of the Federation of Ophthalmic and Dispensing Opticians which represents the UK optical market.
+David is Group Director for Leadership, Transformation and Strategic Partnerships for the Federation of (Ophthalmic and Dispensing) Opticians which represents the UK optical market.
 Before that he worked for 20 years in central Government, primarily in the Department of Health and Social Security, where he was the senior policy-maker on family health services, GP commissioning, a primary care led NHS and national health service frameworks.

 Prior to that, David had trained as a medieval linguist lecturing at Montpellier and Cambridge Universities.
 He has a background in, and experience of, small business.

 Mike Cody, ABDO Representative

 Mike is a contact lens optician with 20 years experience in optics.
 He manages the contact lens business for an independent, family-owned group.
 He is a past director of the ABDO and also sits on Staffordshire LOC as the ABDO representative.
 He also organises CET for ABDO area 5.